 Due to its cooling, grounding, nourishing, strength building, and satisfying properties, the sweet taste is the most important constituent of a Vata pacifying diet.

-When we talk about the sweet taste, we are talking about foods with a naturally sweet taste, and/or a sweet post-digestive effect.
+When we talk about sweet taste, we are talking about foods with a naturally sweet taste, and/or a sweet post-digestive effect.
 These include sweet potatoes, white rice, and wheat not refined sugars and sweets.

 The Sour Taste